 When the need to belong is not met, we break down and experience emotional pains.
 We feel rejected and isolated.
 We suffer from low self-esteem and confidence.

-Even introverts crave to belong.
-They may have social anxiety.
+Whether you are an introvert or extrovert, you still crave to belong.
+The introverts may have social anxiety.
 But they still secretly want to break through their fears for social interaction.

 That explains why some people would get and stay in abusive relationship.
-It’s because they crave to connect and bond.
+They have a deep craving to connect and bond.

 The funny thing is, we want freedom, independence, and autonomy.
 But, we also want to depend on each other.
 We want to mingle.

-Whether you are the pastor of a church, the owner of a small business, or the CEO of a Fortune 500 company, creating a vibrant and caring community should be your top priority.
+Whether you are the pastor of a church or the CEO of a Fortune 500 company, creating a vibrant and caring community should be your top priority.

 How do you do so?